 Does my ride sharing coverage affect my personal coverage?

 In most cases, yes.
-Ride sharing insurance packages, if you choose to add them, offered by our partners are separate add-ons or 'endorsements' attached to your standard car insurance policy.
+When you compare rideshare insurance packages offered by our partners, these are separate add-ons or "endorsements" attached to your standard car insurance policy.
 These add-ons extend your car insurance coverage so that it applies even insurance provided by Uber or Lyft does not.
 Including these add-ons in your policy will not change your personal coverage, though it will typically increase your premium.

 Here’s what your personal coverage includes: